 On a related topic, koi won't thrive on a diet of supermarket fish flakes.
 They love variety, for example, a mix of high-quality commercial food, supplements and homemade meals.
 A high-quality commercial diet is fine but one must also be aware that koi have different dietary needs during winter and summer, and also during the different stages of their lives (babies need a good amount of protein).
 Koi food needn't be a headache.
 However, it's a good idea to familiarize oneself with what they should be eating.
 Always remember, the cheaper a commercial brand, the more likely it's substandard food.

-- A quarantine or hospital tub
+- Quarantine or hospital tub

-- A net to catch your koi with
+- Net to catch your koi with

 - Drainage at the bottom of the pond